Back to top

 Georgia Ecosystems & Species Adaptations

 Explore ecosystems by looking at living and nonliving factors affecting interdependency, determine plant and animal adaptations and limitations, follow energy as it moves through food chains and food webs, and conclude how human impacts can make a difference.
-We’ll look at slides of various ecosystems and plant and animal adaptations, experience what it’s like to be an animal trying to survive, and apply knowledge with a live corn snake!
+We’ll look at slides of various ecosystems, plant and animal adaptations, and apply knowledge with a live corn snake!

 Standards: S4L1